danjwait/mHST/docs/fprimeNotes.md

  * Debug mode: off
 [INFO] F prime is now running.
 CTRL-C to shutdown all components.
 ```
 GDS comes up but with red X for no data flow.
-Checking the log:
+Stopped both the app on the RPi and the GDD on the hose, and checking the GDS log see no connection:
 ```
 ~/02_Projects/fprime/Ref/logs$ more 2022_02_21-12_14_47/ThreadedTCP.log
 TCP Socket Server listening on host addr 0.0.0.0, port 50050